ashenfernando1/LaryLab/README.md

 - Read up on the 3D printing documentations and produce the boards
 - Follow up with Lakitha on setting up the circuit and completing the Ozone sensor (this step should have multiple sub-steps)
 - Move on to the other sensors on the Central Node

+## 13/01/2020

+### Done
+- Finished up the 3D model, 20% printed board available at the end of the day
+- Retrieved ozone sensor data into a csv file.
+Of course, complete code already written up on mints git.

+### To-Do
+- Set up Ozone sensor box with Lakitha tomorrow
+- Review serial port reading code some more